 What limitations do I have post-surgery?

 Patients are advised to wait 24 hours post surgery to shower and wash their hair.
-You may also start light exercise the next day.
-It is advised that you avoid sleeping on a flat surface immediately following surgery.
-Spend the first night slightly elevated to minimize swelling.
+In addition, patients will need to be mindful to not scratch or disrupt the lobe when putting on clothing or brushing the hair.
+It is advised to avoid sleeping on a flat surface immediately following surgery and to also sleep on the opposite side while the earlobe heals.

 Can I re-pierce my ears in the exact same place as before?

 It is advised that when the time comes to re-pierce your ears, you should do so in a slightly different place than the original piercing hole.
 The reason for this is that the original piercing hole is within the new scar, and the scar is never as strong as normal, unscarred skin.
 Placing the piercing hole within the scar can lead to the earring pulling through the scar and a repeat split earlobe.

 All types of surgery have potential complications.
 Complications associated with an earlobe repair are excessive scar formation, infection, notching, and recurrence.